tablelandnetwork/jeti/README.md

     )`;
 ```

-This would use your implementations of the asynchronous functions which are use in the template.
+This would use your implementations of the asynchronous functions which are used in the template.
 The functions can have side effects.
 The only rule is they might ultimately return a string.

 ### More uses